Winnie0609/movie-app/README.md

 # movie-search-app
-A movie search app built with react.
+A movie app built with react.